-Ransomware attacks are continuing to rise at an alarming rate, but it is still an emerging market for cybercriminals and nation-state actors.
+Ransomware attacks are continuing to rise at an alarming rate.
 Cyber criminals work hand-in-hand with nation-state actors.
 The sophistication of these attacks will continue to rise while the ecommerce boom raises ransom demands.

 It is important to note that not all cyber threat actors’ motives are for financial gain.
 Even if the cyberattackers’ motives are for financial gain, consider that the ransom demands may simply be too high or your company or another third party simply cannot pay the ransom.
 And even if you were able to pay the ransom, there is no guarantee what you’re paying for will be fully restored.

 According to the U.S. Treasury’s Office of Foreign Assets Control (OFAC), facilitating ransom to sanctioned hackers may be illegal and companies may be punished.
 The Financial Crimes Enforcement Network warned that facilitators could be prosecuted even if they or the victims did not know that the hackers demanding the ransom were subject to U.S. sanctions.
 This makes incident handling much tougher and makes ransomware prevention (i.e., proactive assessments and continuous monitoring to avoid impacts) even more important.
 The U.S. Treasury Department is effectively freezing property and interests on particular cybercriminals and cybercrime groups, thus, making it a crime to transact with them.